weiszach/InitativeTracker/README.md

 Added a menu link to replace the battlestart.mp3 with anything you want (this is the file that's used when you click 'Announce Combat').
 Just make sure it's named the same.

 Normalized the volume on the current battlestart.mp3 file so it's closer to the same volume that the player announcement is on.

+V 0.2 2/16/2019

+Added saving/loading of sessions

+Moved disable sounds to the menu bar

+cleaned up the interface some